Search by Keyword

 With these overdubs complete, the session ended only four hours later, at 11 pm.
 This completed The Beatles contribution to “Piggies,” but more was to come before the song was deemed complete.

-One final recording of “Piggies” was done sometime between December 1st and 17th, 1991 during George's brief Japanese tour, this being released on his album “Live In Japan.”
+Another recording of “Piggies” was done sometime between December 1st and 17th, 1991 during George's brief Japanese tour, this being released on his album “Live In Japan.”
 As mentioned above, George premiered the lost extra verse during this tour as he had done with other songs in the set list, such as “Taxman.”

 Song Structure and Style